JoshData/draft.cloud/README.md

 	# Copy the "web_urls" => "document" value into your browser to
 	# edit the document.
 Lose the URL?
 List your documents:
 	backend/req GET '' documents/me

+Using a browser extension to add HTTP headers to requests, and add an API key header:

+	Authorization: {your API key}

 ## Deployment